kapella-hub/monitor_report_agent/README.md

 The service will initialize the same schema in Postgres.
 The connector uses `psycopg`; ensure the dependency is installed (it is included in `requirements.txt`).
 If these variables are unset, SQLite remains the default.

+On startup, the service will automatically add any missing columns to existing SQLite or Postgres databases so upgrades keep schemas aligned without manual migrations.

 ## Example workflow

 ### 1) Create a target